Seamus-Hughes/Seamus-Hughes.github.io/_posts/2025-01-08-lifestream-words-2025-January.md

 <!— > “This is a quote.”\ —>
 <!— > — Author Name —>

+#### Thursday 23rd January

+> “Ohhh Freddie”[^27]
+> — Francesca

+[^27]: As season 3 of “The Traitors” draws to a close, the speculation and second-guessing intensifies.
+I called Charlotte’s moves in the last episode.
+My better half thinks Freddie is a goner, but I think he had it in him to make the right moves and could have gone away with the money.
+He was a bad liar by his own admission.
+Less than 24 hours as a traitor, and he tied himself in knots with his untruths.

+#### Wednesday 22nd January

+Retracted.

+[^26]: I have withheld this post until the hearing is complete and the results are made public.

+#### Tuesday 21st January

+> “You said your dad was dead” said Child 3’s friend as we arrived in the playground.
+To clarify Child 3 said “He was on the edge, Falled in the river and I saw some bones.”[^24]

+[^24]: I drop him off every morning, sometimes I really wonder.

+#### Monday 20th January

+> “My feet are like blocks of ice, so I’m going to bed.”[^22] [^23]
+> — My Better Half

+[^22]: ‘Our’ bed belongs to my wife.
+It’s her happy place (one of them).
+She spends a fair amount of time in it.
+Sometimes she is there when I get in from work, and it is a rare occasion indeed if she is out of it before me in the morning.

+[^23]: By her own admission, my wife is a fair-weather person in all respects.
+It’s been a long, cold winter, and she is looking forward to her favorite season, spring.

+#### Sunday 19th January

+> “What have you got planned for this afternoon?”[^21]
+> — My Better Half

+[^21]: What she is really saying is, “I’ve got this idea, it’s going to take some time, and I really need some help.”
+So what she is really asking is if I can guess what it is she wants us to do together.
+Usually, I can’t.
+Anyway, we figured it out in the end.
+Our bedroom got a proper de-clutter.

+#### Saturday 18th January

+> Child 2: “I’m mad with you 😠.”\
+> \
+> Me: “I love you ❤️.”\
+> \
+> Child 2: “Whatever!”[^20]

+[^20]: We sit together as a family for breakfast on a weekend.
+It works perfectly fine until someone says something, or annoys someone, or winds someone up.
+Then, due to the level of amusement it causes, nobody lets it go.
+It bounces back and forth until it gets out of hand.
+Child 2 storms off.
+Returning later with a paper note and not a word, writing a reply on the back, I return the note.
+It’s only later I find “whatever” scrawled across my reply.

 #### Friday 17th January

 > “It’s quite plastic.
 Is that what old school Doctor Who used to be like?”[^19]\